Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: INTRODUCTION

-Several EMPC algorithms have been developed to enhance the efficiency of online optimization by eliminating terminal constraints in the FHOCP and dynamically shortening the horizon during the control process.
-In terms of terminal constraint elimination, Grüne and Stieler \cite{grune2012nmpc, grune2014asymptotic} proposed terminal-free EMPC schemes with practical asymptotic stability based on the turnpike property, which were further extended to non-stationary periodic orbits in \cite{muller2016economic}.
-Alamir and Pannocchia\cite{alamir2021new} introduced state increment weighting to drive the system toward a neighborhood of the optimal steady state.
+Several EMPC algorithms have been developed to enhance the efficiency of online optimization by eliminating explicit terminal state constraints in the FHOCP and dynamically shortening the horizon during the control process.
+Concerning terminal constraint elimination, Grüne and Stieler \cite{grune2012nmpc, grune2014asymptotic} proposed terminal-free EMPC schemes with practical asymptotic stability based on the turnpike property, which were further extended to non-stationary periodic orbits in \cite{muller2016economic}.
+Alamir and Pannocchia \cite{alamir2021new} introduced state increment weighting to drive the system toward a neighborhood of the optimal steady state.
 While terminal-free designs reduce the number of constraints, shortening the horizon can further decrease the dimensionality of decision variables, thereby significantly improving optimization efficiency.
-For instance, Ellis and Christofides\cite{ellis2014finite} developed a hierarchical EMPC framework based on a pre-specified Lyapunov function, independent of the dissipativity assumption or turnpike property.
-Nonetheless, constructing a prior Lyapunov function can be challenging in practice.
-In our prior work \cite{xiong2024two}, a terminal-free, two-stage EMPC approach allowing for dynamic horizon adjustment was proposed; however, stability was only guaranteed under a non-decreasing horizon variation.
+For instance, Ellis and Christofides \cite{ellis2014finite} developed a hierarchical EMPC framework based on a pre-specified Lyapunov function, independent of the dissipativity assumption or turnpike property.
+Nonetheless, constructing a Lyapunov function explicitly can be challenging in practice.
+In our prior work \cite{xiong2024two}, a terminal-free, two-stage EMPC approach allowing for dynamic horizon adjustment was proposed; however, stability was only guaranteed under non-decreasing horizons.

 This note introduces a novel concept termed the convergence filter, which serves as a constraint to ensure the stability of closed-loop trajectories even if the constrained nonlinear systems are non-dissipative.
-Building on this, we develop a Variable-Horizon EMPC (VHEMPC) scheme without explicit terminal constraints to enhance online computational efficiency.
-Through appropriate parameter tuning, the proposed approach enables a flexible trade-off among computational burden, economic performance, and convergence speed, while preserving theoretical guarantees.
-The effectiveness and benefits of the method are demonstrated through a case study on a CSTR system.
+In contrast to the control barrier function and the safety filter \cite{wabersich2023data}, which restrict the closed-loop trajectories to satisfy the specified constraints, our convergence filter ensures the convergence behavior of the closed-loop trajectories.
+Building on this innovation, we develop a Variable-Horizon EMPC (VHEMPC) scheme without explicit terminal constraints to significantly enhance online computational efficiency.
+Through appropriate parameter tuning, the proposed approach enables a flexible trade-off among computational burden, economic performance, and convergence speed, all while preserving rigorous theoretical guarantees of recursive feasibility and stability.
+The effectiveness and benefits of the method are demonstrated through a case study on a Continuous Stirred Tank Reactor (CSTR) system.